S-Sangarsh/Ceaser-Cipher/README.md

 # Ceaser-Cipher
 <img src='CC.png' width=1000 heigth=600>

-# Ceaser Cipher is a substitution cipher in which each letter is replaced by a letter some fixed number of positions down the alphabet.
+# Ceaser Cipher is a substitution cipher in which each letter is replaced by a letter with help of some fixed number of positions down the alphabet.
 # Example:
     For the word : Game
     Key : 2  # number of place the words has to be moved